bhath0cks/BBHT_Automation/README.md

 - Ffuf (Fuzzing)
 - Dnsx (Finding Origin IP through subdomains via DNS Enumeration)
 - Gfx and Gf Pattern (Finding Specific Vulnerabilities)

-*UPDATE : Specific_Recon.sh only used if you already have the list of subdomains through chaos.projectdiscovery.io/#/.*

 Although this automation script is not perfect, i am open to receive any suggestions.